7o9/ogc_school/implementations/metaspatial.rst

 		:scale: 100
 		:alt: Map with translucent overlay

-This request additionally requests the DTM layer which adds the black to grey shading:
+This request additionally requests the DTM layer which adds the black to gray shading:

 	.. image:: images/GetMap_translucent.png
 		:width: 400